antonio-rufo/tf-ryanpwtech-stg-prd/README.md

 $ terraform apply --auto-approve
 ```

-* **Step 5: Create your RDS and S3 components.** Update the `terraform.tfvars` file with your account ID and region.
+* **Step 5: Create your RDS and S3 components.** Update the `terraform.tfvars` file with your account ID, region, S3, and RDS details.
 Then update `main.tf` with the `state_bucket_id` created in step 2.
 Update the State Bucket config as well as the Data sources for the remote state.
 ```shell script
 $ cd ../200data
 $ vi terraform.tfvars